Harris (HRS) Q4 2017 Results - Earnings Call Transcript

 William M. Brown - Harris Corp.

 Well, it follows what's happening in the funding trajectory.
 We do see growth in fiscal 2018.
 It's going to probably come at the backend.
-It depends on when the RFP happens and when deliveries actually occur but it's going to follow the budget picture which is growing quite substantially.
+It depends on when the RFP happens and when deliveries actually occur, but it's going to follow the budget picture which is growing quite substantially.

 Noah Poponak - Goldman Sachs & Co.
 LLC